 Haha, you feel enlightened now?
 Not so much?
 Fine, we'll dig deeper.

 When you hook a trailer up to a tow vehicle, the forward weight of the trailer (known as the tongue weight) rests on the hitch ball that is attached to the said tow vehicle.

-This means that all of the tongue weight bears down on the rear axle of the tow vehicle, causing squat (on many vehicles and dependent on the actual tongue weight).
+As a result, all of the tongue weight bears down on the rear axle of the tow vehicle, often causing squat.

 As explained in the above section, this squat takes the weight off the front end of the tow vehicle.

-The tongue weight is applying downward pressure on the hitch while the spring arms are counteracting this force via an upward pressure.
+The tongue weight applies downward pressure on the hitch.Then, the spring arms counteract this force via an upward pressure.